Palm Beach Property Tax Update

 Portability is if you've lived in that home, you've built up some savings.
 And so the difference between your market value and your capped value, or what we also call assessed, and that's again, a word the state asks us to use for it, but it's really your capped value.
 It builds up over time, the difference between those two numbers.
 That is your portability number.
 And also on the notice, you can see it.
 It does report it on the blue side of the form, the Save Our Homes amendment cap savings are listed.
 And that basically is your portability amount.

-The third is that the number differs depending on if you're going into upsizing into a more valuable home or downsizing into a cheaper home.
+3. If the number differs depending on if you're going into upsizing into a more valuable home or downsizing into a cheaper home.
 If you're upsizing, you can take up to as much as you have to the new home.
 If you're downsizing, we're instructed to calculate the percentage value of the old to the new.
 So let's say your new home is only worth 80% of your old home.
-We're instructed to only take 80% of your port savings.
-It's pretty logical.
+Then you can only take 80% of your port savings.

-When you file for homestead, we automatically have you fill out a portability application.
+When you file for homestead, automatically you fill out a portability application.
 Just sign it.
 It's a simple form.
-We help you with it if you come in.
 If you do it online, it's two more questions on your homestead application online.
-It's really simple.
-And then we look into it for you because we don't want you to miss an opportunity.
-And the other beauty is if you're moving around the state, we handle that behind the scenes as well.
-We coordinate with the other county.
+If you're moving around the state, it is handled behind the scenes as well.
 You don't have to be going back to the other county and getting numbers from them and giving them.
-No. In fact, we do it all, it's great, via email.
-And we're constantly emailing with the other counties and gathering data.
+Palm Beach County does it all, via email.

 What Happens to your Savings if You Don't Buy Immediately